cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 There are two ways to authenticate with the SDK.
 ​
-1. Using the `getToken` method: You can use the `getToken` method as a parameter on CogniteClient which will act as a callback to the SDK to retrieve and renew tokens whenever required. `getToken` method can be used to authenticate with API keys or OIDC directly by making use of identity providers like Azure Active Directory, Auth0, etc.
+1. Using the `getToken` method: Use the `getToken` method as a parameter on CogniteClient which will act as a callback to the SDK to retrieve and renew tokens whenever required. `getToken` method is used to authenticate with API keys or OIDC directly by making use of identity providers like Azure AD, Auth0, etc.
-You can use the appropriate library [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper).
+Check out the [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) library.
 ​
 > NOTE: The SDK comes with an implementation of the Cognite legacy authentication flow, _but it does not come with an implementation for all IDPs_.
 This method will be deprecated soon.
 ​
-2. Using the `credentials` field: You can use the `credentials` field as a parameter since the SDK uses [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) internally to manage the authentication life cycle from the beginning until token refresh.
+2. Using the `credentials` field: Use the `credentials` field as a parameter since the SDK makes use of [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) internally to manage the authentication life cycle from the beginning until token refresh.
 ​
 ## OpenID Connect (OIDC) with `getToken`
 ​